Student assistants engage in collaborative research and special projects with our faculty members.

 The Center for Information Research and Innovation (CIRI) at the San José State University School of Library and Information Science fosters research in our field, aimed at generating exemplary new practices and innovative products to benefit a global audience.
 We invite you to explore CIRI and learn more about our projects and our partners.
 If you are interested in joining us on our research journey, we'd like to hear from you.

 Please visit About CIRI for more details about our purpose, research, people, and partners.
 See below for news, events, a featured project, and a featured partner.

 CIRI News & Events

-The SLIS Student Research Journal (SRJ) editorial team published the latest issue of the SRJ in early 2013.
-Volume 2, Issue 2 is the largest issue, featuring works written by graduate students at SJSU SLIS and other universities.
-The articles are freely available online in PDF format at: http://scholarworks.sjsu.edu/slissrj/vol2/iss2/
+The SLIS Student Research Journal (SRJ) editorial team published the latest issue of the SRJ Volume 3, Issue 1.
+The articles are freely available online in PDF format at: scholarworks.sjsu.edu/slissrj/vol3/iss1/

 The American Indian Library Association is partnering with SJSU SLIS on the Circle of Learning (PI: Jane Fisher) project to recruit and support American Indians and Alaska Natives who are interested in earning a Master of Library and Information Science (MLIS) degree.
 Through an evaluation of Circle of Learning's unique blended approach of online curriculum delivery and face-to-face support, the team will expand understanding regarding how to address the challenges faced by distance learning students, especially students from a population traditionally more comfortable with face-to-face learning.